jamesbrink/yeet/README.md

    ```

 4. That's it.
 Just run `./yeet.sh` whenever you want to commit.
-   Who needs proper installation when you can just copy-paste?
+   Who needs proper installation when you can just copy-paste like a Stack Overflow champion?

 ## Usage